Develop a new reality.

 This image simulates what you see when looking through Varjo XR-1 Developer Edition vs. optical see-through mixed reality devices.

 With Varjo XR-1 (image on the left) virtual objects appear solid and photorealistic, and they can seamlessly cast shadows on reality in a full field of view.
-With optical see-through devices (image on the right), virtual content appears holographic and can be experienced only in a narrow field of view.
+With augmented reality (AR) devices based on optical see-through (image on the right), virtual content appears holographic and can be experienced only in a narrow field of view.

 Hear it from our customers